7 Ways to Reverse Estrogen Dominance Naturally

 Stress robs your body of the resources needed to produce favorable amounts of your sex hormones.
 When your body is prioritizing making cortisol due to high levels of stress, there isn’t enough pregnenolone left over to make progesterone, causing relative estrogen dominance.

 Stress can also suppress ovulation, further decreasing your chances of progesterone production.
-You may like this article with the best supplements for anxiety or this one on holistic health tips for beginners.
+You may like this article on holistic health tips for beginners.

 7. Avoid hormonal birth control